Amitparikh1/NFL-ML-Predictor/README.md

 # NFL-ML-Predictor
-Uses basic machine learning techniques to predict NFL scores
+Uses basic machine learning techniques to predict NFL scores.
+This project is still in progress!